 Overview

-Emer obtained her medical degree in Dublin in 2012 and cultivated an early passion for neurological research as a junior doctor.
+Dr Emer O'Connor obtained her medical degree in Dublin in 2012 and cultivated an early passion for neurological research as a junior doctor.
 She first encountered patients with cluster headache when participating in outpatient headache clinics and was struck by the terrible impact of the disorder on the lives of those affected.

 Prior to the award of this studentship, she spent a year working as a clinical research fellow at UCL Institute of Neurology, one of the world’s leading training centres for neurology.
-During this time she assembled a large series of cluster headache patients, who are now central to her PhD project.
+During this time she assembled a large series of cluster headache patients, who were central to her PhD project.

 ‘The suicide headache’